|Health Products (Cosmetic Products - ASEAN Cosmetic Directive) Regulations 2007|

 |Main Supporting Rules|

-With effect from 1 January 2008, the Health Sciences Authority (HSA) has implemented the ASEAN Cosmetic Directive (ACD) by way of the Health Products (Cosmetic Products - ASEAN Cosmetic Directive) Regulations 2007, which is a subsidiary Legislation under the Health Products Act for the regulatory control of cosmetic products in Singapore.
+With effect from 1 January 2008, the Health Sciences Authority (HSA) has implemented the ASEAN Cosmetic Directive (ACD) by way of the Health Products (Cosmetic Products - ASEAN Cosmetic Directive) Regulations 2007, a subsidiary Legislation under the Health Products Act , which adopts similar regulatory principles and requirements as the European Union (EU) regulations on cosmetic products.

 Under the current regulatory control, any person who introduces a cosmetic product into the local market must notify the HSA before the supply and/or sale of the cosmetic product.
 The person also has to ensure that the cosmetic product is safe for human use when applied under normal conditions of use, and does not contain any banned or restricted substances stipulated for cosmetic products as listed in the legislation.